As You Were

-"Uh-huh," he said absently, tapping away at his phone.
+"Uh huh," he said absently, tapping away at his mobile.

 "You!"
 Hermione huffed.
 She stood and used her wand to clean her hands.
 "Ron, can you help him get up to the loo?"

-"No need; help is on the way," Scott said, tucking his phone away.
+"No need; help is on the way," Scott said, tucking his mobile away.

-Sophie came rushing down into the kitchen, still holding her phone.
+Sophie came rushing down into the kitchen, still holding her mobile.
 "Oh, no…" she groaned when she saw Scott, pressing a hand to her mouth.

-"So I should just be happy about the state you're in now?
+"So I should just be happy about the state you're in?
 Because of pants?" she demanded.

 "Well, maybe not happy…"